Young Sherlock Holmes: Snake Bite: Summary

 There is a Diogenes club in a building where people have to remain quiet or otherwise, they might get kicked out.
 Amyus Crowe and Mycroft Holmes arrive in the building and then they find out that Sherlock has been kidnapped into a ship called Gloria Scott by the Paradol Chamber.
 There, Sherlock Holmes is like a worker who cleans the ship.
 He meets a friend, Wu Chung, who is the cook.
-There, he learns to cook, Tai Chi Chuan which was vital when pirates invaded the ship.
+There, he learns to cook, and tai chi which was vital when pirates invaded the ship.
 The ship was on its way to Shanghai, China and later on, it would return to England.
 He also befriended the Mackenzies and Jacobus Arrhenius.
 The Mackenzies consisted of Cameron Mackenzie, his father Malcolm Mackenzie, and Mrs. Mackenzie.
 In Arrhenius cabin, he spotted a bag.
 Then, all of them land in Shanghai and Sherlock roams around and then spies on the father, Malcolm suspiciously disguised as a Chinese rice planting farmer.
 After spying on him, Sherlock can't come to any conclusions.
 Then, Wu Chung gets sick and he dies.
 His wife and his son, Wu Fung-Yi tells Sherlock the news that Wu Chung is killed by snake bite.
 Sherlock sees that the way that Wu Chung is killed.
 The snake had one broken fang and it was really venomous.
 Later on, Malcolm Mackenzie is murdered by a snake.
 The way that the snake had stung Malcolm was as the exact same way as how it did for Wu Chung, one broken fang.
 A doctor, Dr. Forbes sees how he was stung and so Sherlock and Forbes prospect that the same snake must have stung the 2 guys and that it was very venomous.
 Next to Malcolm, there is a bag that Sherlock saw in Arrhenius's cabin.
 Sherlock sees that it is a bag of translucent photos, pictures of spider webs.
 There, he sees white spots and then he decides to arrange it and connect the dots as if though they are geometric shapes, but it turned out to be gibberish.
 Then, he decided to place the pictures over a map and read out the letters to decode it.
 After decoding, he realizes that there is a bomb aboard the USS.
 He then travels up the Yangtze and warns the captain and kills Arrhenius, the antagonist.
 Then, Sherlock, Cameron and Wu Chung's son live.
 It is then revealed that Amyus Crowe is forced to take on a new pupil to continue his earnings and the new pupil whose name is Aaron Wilson Jr. has now asked for Virginia’s hand in marriage, to which she agrees.